Manchin says he wouldn't defy parliamentarian on immigration

 Associated Press

-WASHINGTON (AP) — Pivotal Sen. Joe Manchin said Wednesday he would oppose overturning the Senate parliamentarian’s decision if she rules that immigration or other provisions should fall from Democrats’ huge social and environment bill, underscoring the party’s uphill fight to keep some top priorities in the legislation.
+WASHINGTON (AP) — Pivotal Sen. Joe Manchin said Wednesday he’d vote to uphold the Senate parliamentarian’s decision if she rules that immigration or other provisions should fall from Democrats’ huge social and environment bill, underscoring the party’s uphill fight to keep some top priorities in the legislation.

 Elizabeth MacDonough, the chamber’s nonpartisan rules referee, is expected to decide shortly whether language letting millions of migrants remain temporarily in the U.S. can stay in the 10-year, roughly $2 trillion measure.
 She’s also considering the fate of other initiatives, including parts of Democrats’ plan to curb pharmaceutical prices.

 The moderate Manchin, D-W.Va., has spent months forcing Democrats to reduce the size and scope of the legislation, which the House approved last month.
-The Senate is all but certain to make significant changes to the bill.
+The Senate is all but certain to make significant changes to the bill, one of President Joe Biden’s top domestic priorities.
 Party leaders hope Congress can approve a final version by Christmas.

 Asked Wednesday whether he would vote to override a decision by the parliamentarian to erase the immigration provision, Manchin told reporters he would not.